endatix/endatix/README.md

 The open-source data collection and management library for .NET.

-Build secure, scalable, and integrated form-centric applications that work with [SurveyJS](https://github.com/surveyjs/survey-library) or any other JSON-based front-end.
+Build secure, scalable, and integrated form-centric applications that work with [SurveyJS](https://github.com/surveyjs/survey-library).
 Empower business users with advanced workflows, automation and meaningful insights.

 ## What is this repository for?